Edward Packe: Honours

-He was appointed a Knight Commander of the Order of the British Empire (KBE) in 1920.
+He was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1920 New Year Honours for service as private secretary to successive First Lords of the Admiralty.
 He was also awarded the Legion of Honour and the Order of Crown of Italy.

 Personal life

 He married, in 1909, the Honourable Mary Sydney Colebrooke, daughter of Edward Colebrooke, 1st Baron Colebrooke.
 They had two daughters: